 - Burning pain in the ball of the foot (may also extend to toes)

 The nerves in the feet and toes that take excess pressure can cause inflammation or a neuroma.

 The following factors may put you at a higher risk:

 - Poor-fitting shoes and high heels.

 - Deformities or pre-existing foot conditions.
-Hammertoes, flat feet and bunions
+Hammertoes, flat feet, and bunions

-Treatment for neuromas, typically begins with conservative therapies like shoe padding or wider shoes.
+Treatment for neuromas typically begins with conservative therapies like shoe padding or wider shoes.
 Wear arch supports or foot pads to keep excess pressure off the affected nerves.
 Dr. Schoenhaus or Dr. Gold may also use sclerosing alcohol injections or cortisone injections to provide relief.

 If these conservative approaches prove unsuccessful, surgical intervention to remove the swollen sections of the nerve may be necessary.
-Surgery for neuroma is relatively minor and is typically done under anesthesia in an outpatient setting.
+Surgery for a neuroma is relatively minor and is typically done under anesthesia in an outpatient setting.